 2004: The Holy Terror - West End Premiere with Simon Callow

-Previewed 8 April 2004, Opened 14 April 2004, Closed 8 May 2004 at the Duke of York's Theatre in London
+Previewed 8 April 2004, Opened 14 April 2004, Closed 8 May 2004 at the Duke of York's Theatre

 A major production of Simon Gray's play The Holy Terror in London starring Simon Callow

 Simon Callow, who plays the central role of 'Mark Melon' says: "He's a buccaneer, dynamic and ruthless.
 A lot of people would like to see him get his comeuppance and he does, big time...
 Being by Simon Gray, it's told in a wonderfully funny and disturbing kind of way but with extraordinary panache and theatrical brilliance.
 It's a curious combination of extreme pain and comedy."